Quickstart

 4. Resume after a crash or reboot

-atrium uses a write-ahead journal plus periodic workspace snapshots.
+For everything else, atrium uses a write-ahead journal plus periodic project snapshots.
 When it reopens:

 - Pane layouts, scrollback, and working directories restore from the last snapshot.

-- Agents with a detected session ID are resumed automatically via the adapter's resume command.
+- Agents with a stored session ID are resumed via the adapter's own resume path.

-- Agents whose session could not be found show a "resume failed" state with a Nudge button to retry.
+- Agents whose session could not be found show a "resume failed" state with a retry.

 5. Drive atrium from the CLI